oyvindwe/connectlife-ha/README.md

 Finally add "ConnectLife" as an integration in the UI, and provide the username and password for your ConnectLife account.

 You appliances and all their status values should show up.

-So far it is not possible to control any appliance.
+### Experimental service to set property values

+Entity service `connectlife.set_value` can be used to set values.
+Use with caution, as there is **no** validation if property is writeable, or that the value is legal to set.

+1. The service can be accessed from Developer tools -> Services in HomeAssistant UI.
+2. Search for service name "ConnectLife: Set value"
+3. As target, select entity, and enter a ConnectLife sensor entity id.

+### Login

-Note that probably only European users can log in using this integration.
+Note that users at least in Russia and China can't log in using this integration.
 See discussion in https://github.com/bilan/connectlife-api-connector/issues/25